Shessire/Chef-mistral/README.md

 - **Props**: Passed data between components for modular and reusable code.
 - **MistralAI API**: Accessed via Hugging Face for AI-powered recipe generation.

+## ⚠️ Important Note
+The API service (MistralAI API) may occasionally be unavailable.
+If the app does not work as expected, check your browser's **Console** in the Developer Tools to see if the API is responding.